 - LEAs participating in a cooperative or interlocal cooperative must receive goods or services from the cooperative.
 The cooperative cannot act as a flow-through agent, but must provide a program consisting of the provision of goods and/or services. - Applications for funds will not be approved if funds are simply flowed to participating LEAs without the provision of either goods or services.
 Payment will not be made to cooperatives or interlocals who are merely reimbursing participating LEAs. - Federal special education funds are paid on a reimbursement basis only, for goods and/or services received.
-Warrants must be paid prior to the submission of an expenditure report. - If federal funds are not received until later in the school year, and project personnel are employed and services are being rendered, the LEA may be faced with: - Operating the project out of the general fund until federal funds are received, if the fund recipient is a single/interlocal LEA; - Assessing fees to other LEAs participating in a cooperative program to help pay their pro rate share of the costs of implementing the project; or - Issuing nonpayable warrants for which IDEA Part B funds CANNOT be used to pay for the interest incurred.

-- The fiscal agent for special education funds will be responsible for completing computer program generated expenditure reports and other information requested by the OSDE. - Project personnel employed partially with IDEA Part B funds and other State or local sources and who are listed on the fiscal agent's personnel report may draw tenure with that LEA.
-Should the cooperative dissolve, provisions should be made for any tenured project personnel. - Qualified and properly certified teachers of special education must be paid a minimum of 5% above the prevailing wage paid teachers of students who are nondisabled in the same LEA. - Matching teacher retirement payments must be made proportionately, as is applicable, to each federally funded special education teacher. - In the case of any legal fees or court costs resulting from suits filed against the LEA, special education funds cannot be used to pay for the costs.
-The burden of costs rests with the LEA and, if in a cooperative program, with the other LEAs participating in the cooperative program. - Project personnel, employed with IDEA Part B funds, who are on the LEA's personnel report, must be evaluated, as required, by Oklahoma State law. - The following should be considered by those schools who participate in special education cooperative programs: - Planning for services; - Amount of services provided to each LEA; - Location of services; - Amount of revenue to pay personnel and costs of program operation; - Transportation responsibilities; - Employment and termination responsibilities; and - Personnel administration.
+Warrants must be paid prior to the submission of an expenditure report. - If federal funds are not received until later in the school year, and project personnel are employed and services are being rendered, the LEA may be faced with: - Operating the project out of the general fund until federal funds are received, if the fund recipient is a single/interlocal LEA; - Assessing fees to other LEAs participating in a cooperative program to help pay their pro rate share of the costs of implementing the project; or - Issuing nonpayable warrants for which IDEA Part B funds CANNOT be used to pay for the interest incurred. - The fiscal agent for special education funds will be responsible for completing computer program generated expenditure reports and other information requested by the OSDE. - Project personnel employed partially with IDEA Part B funds and other State or local sources and who are listed on the fiscal agent's personnel report may draw tenure with that LEA.
+Should the cooperative dissolve, provisions should be made for any tenured project personnel.
+Any district leaving the cooperative or interlocal will not receive back any portion of unused funds. - If the COOP/Interlocal program dissolve; any remaining carryover funds will be dispersed on a per-child basis, if no formal written agreement to do otherwise exists. - Qualified and properly certified teachers of special education must be paid a minimum of 5% above the prevailing wage paid teachers of students who are nondisabled in the same LEA. - Matching teacher retirement payments must be made proportionately, as is applicable to each federally funded special education teacher. - In the case of any legal fees or court costs resulting from suits filed against the LEA, special education funds cannot be used to pay for the costs.
+The burden of costs rests with the LEA and, if in a cooperative program, with the other LEAs participating in the cooperative program.

+- Project personnel, employed with IDEA Part B funds, who are on the LEA's personnel report, must be evaluated, as required, by Oklahoma State law.

+- The following should be considered by those schools who participate in special education cooperative programs:

+- Planning for services;

+- Amount of services provided to each LEA;

+- Location of services;

+- Amount of revenue to pay personnel and costs of program operation;

+- Transportation responsibilities;

+- Employment and termination responsibilities; and

+- Personnel administration.